kunxin-chor/tgc18-mysql/readme.md

 ```
 CREATE USER 'ahkow'@'localhost' IDENTIFIED BY 'rotiprata123';
 GRANT ALL PRIVILEGES on sakila.* TO 'ahkow'@'localhost' WITH GRANT OPTION;
+FLUSH PRIVILEGES;
 ```